 Making your own dust bath for your chickens also ensures that your hens are bathing with beneficial dirt, rather than manure, decaying matter, or anything else that may be harboring harmful bacteria.

 Once you find the perfect spot, you can choose which materials you want to use to craft a DIY spa retreat for your flock!

 Bathing Box: First, you need to choose a suitable bathing box for your hens.
 Kiddie pools and sandboxes are ideal because they are shallow enough for your hens to easily climb in and out.

 Once your box is ready to go, there are many different types of materials besides dust and dirt that you can add to your dust bathing station to make it a little more inviting to your hens.
-Three of the most common dust bathing additives are:
+Three of the most common dust bath additives are:

 Sand: Fine sand is one of the best materials that you can mix with the soil in your hens bathing box.
-Sand acts as a natural exfoliator, enabling it to further exfoliate your chickens skin and knock off mites and parasites.
+Sand acts as a natural exfoliator, which exfoliates your chickens skin and knocks off mites and parasites.

 Wood Ash: Wood ash, when used sparingly, is also a healthy additive for a bathing box due to the high presence of magnesium, calcium, and vitamin K. Fine wood ash also gets down to the base of the flock’s feathers to help clear out any unwanted pests.
 However, you want to use wood ash that was naturally burned in a fireplace and does not contain any remnants of lighter fluid or other chemicals that could be harmful to your hens.

 Herbs: Harness your inner DIY genius by getting creative with dried herbs!
 There are many types of herbs that are beneficial for chickens such as lavender, sage, oregano, mint, parsley, rosemary, and more!
 Dried herbs not only help to keep insects away, they may also leave your chickens with a pleasant smell and a tasty treat as they nibble while they are bathing.